IGB-CNRG/Connect/doc/INSTALL.md

 symfony console app:initialize-admin-user <USERNAME> <FIRSTNAME> <LASTNAME>
 ```

-You will use this IGB username and password to log in to CONNECT.
+You will use this IGB username and password to log in to Connect.

 #### Intial settings

 Units, Keys, Member Categories, Rooms, and Themes are set manually.
 You can either import these from an existing
-installation of CONNECT or enter them manually in EasyAdmin.
+installation of Connect or enter them manually in EasyAdmin.

 #### People database import